Stage 5: Therapy for Adolescence

 Why do I feel anxious, lost, or unsure of myself?

 For parents, it can be tough to watch your teen or tween struggle with these questions.
 You may notice stress from academic or work pressure, shifting friendships, dating challenges, or a lack of confidence.
-Sometimes, these struggles show up as anxiety, depression, or withdrawal.
-In addition, adolescents today are navigating larger systems stressors like school violence and social media pressures.

 How Therapy Can Help